sapphirecat/quilt-draw/PLANS.md

 Likewise for the spin buttons.

 (Each one could still do its alternate mode with the secondary button, of course.
-H-Flip would do a V-Flip then.
+The V-Flip tool would do an H-Flip then.
 But as it stands, there is no way to V-Flip without a secondary click.)

 ### Move Tool

-Instead of the 4-way buttons in a 3×3 grid, have a move (hand?) tool that allows dragging the canvas.
+Instead of the 4-way buttons in a 3×3 grid, have a move tool (a hand?) that allows dragging the canvas.

 ### Floating Tool Preview